 The wait staff is friendly and very animated.
 They take great pleasure in celebrating passengers’ birthdays and anniversaries with singing and more dessert.
 As full as you are, you always seem to be ready to try the next thing to come out of the kitchen!
-After seven days, you’ll become accustom to eating so decadently and will likely have to ween yourself.

 KidTripster Tip: Three meals not enough?
 Breakfast pastries and coffee are served for early risers (I like to call this “first breakfast.”), drinks and snacks are available in the lounge during the day, and hors d'oeuvres are served nightly before dinner.

-3/Spectactular wildlife viewing
+3/Spectacular wildlife viewing

 The main reason to come to Antartica is to see the wildlife.
 Being a smaller, expedition vessel, the crew of the Ocean Nova has the flexibility to adapt the ship’s schedule to the wildlife around it.
 On the first morning, some curious Orcas skirted back and forth on the bow of the ship.
 The ship slowed down to give all the passengers ample opportunity to see the spectacle.
 The bridge crew was particularly good at spotting Humpback whales and would reposition the ship so we could watch them breach.

 However, when most people think of Antarctica, they picture penguins.
-And we saw penguins nearly everyday!
+And we saw penguins nearly every day!
 On one particular day, we were fortunate to have the right surf conditions to land at Baily Head, the site of Antarctica’s largest Chinstrap penguin colony.
 Total number?
 106,000 penguins!
 Be sure to spend some time simply watching the penguins, as they do some pretty funny things.
 Over the course of the cruise, we saw four species that populate the Antarctic Peninsula: Adele, Gentoo, Chinstrap, and one lone Macaroni penguin.